-Swannee Threatre in downtown Kannapolis sold, set for second life as entertainment venue - Salisbury Post
+Swanee Theatre in downtown Kannapolis sold, set for second life as entertainment venue - Salisbury Post

 Lingafelt said his group plans on renovating the structure and opening it as an entertainment venue that will eventually host some form of entertainment every day of the week.

-“We’ll be open year round, 365 days this venue will be open,” Linagfelt said.
+“We’ll be open year round, 365 days this venue will be open,” Lingafelt said.
 “We’ll start off with three nights a week and grow all the way to six nights a week or seven days counting our Sunday matinee.”

 Renovations on the building will begin as soon as Monday.